 Risk Management 101: The 1% Rule That Saves Portfolios

 You can pick winning stocks.
 You can time entries perfectly.
 But if you don't manage risk, one bad trade can wipe out months of gains.
-Risk management isn't sexy—but it's the difference between surviving and thriving in the markets.
+This guide to risk management in the stock market for beginners isn't sexy—but knowing how to manage risk in the stock market is the difference between surviving and thriving in the markets.

 Key Takeaways